ameshkov/gocurl/README.md

       --ech                                                 Enables ECH support for the request.
       --echconfig=<base64-encoded data>                     ECH configuration to use for this request.
 Implicitly enables --ech when specified.
+      --resolve=<[+]host:port:addr[,addr]...>               Provide a custom address for a specific host. port is ignored by gocurl. '*' can be used instead of the host name.
+Can be specified multiple times.
       --tls-split-hello=<CHUNKSIZE:DELAY>                   An option that allows splitting TLS ClientHello in two parts in order to avoid common DPI systems detecting TLS.
 CHUNKSIZE is the size of the first bytes before